-This activity is led by the project team and the PSPC design team.
-Once employees have been informed of the launch of your Workplace Transformation project, the mini-functional programming can begin.
-This project activity will allow the PSPC Design Team to identify the work activities performed in the workplace as well as the employees' expectations of the future workplace.
+This activity is led by the project team and the PSPC design team Once employees have been informed of the launch of your Workplace Transformation project, the mini-functional programming can begin.
+This project activity will allow the PSPC design team to identify the work activities performed in the workplace as well as the employees' expectations of the future workplace.
 These needs will be gathered using a survey that should be sent to all employees impacted by the project.
-The design survey can be administered through various platforms (MS Outlook, Slido, GC Forms, etc.), confirm the favored approach with the Project Design Team.
-As a change manager, your support is required to help the Executive Sponsor communicate this activity.
-Communication templates are available for the invitation to complete the design survey, templates for reminders and a thank you note.
+As a change manager, your support is required to help the executive sponsor communicate this activity.
+Communication templates are available for the invitation to complete the design survey as well as templates for reminders and a thank you note.
 Once you have reviewed the content of those templates, they will be ready to be sent to employees by the executive sponsor.
 We recommend that the survey be distributed to all employees impacted by the project.
 This will ensure that the appropriate activity profile will be defined for the project.
 If your project is for a coworking/generic design, your organization could decide to send the invitation to groups of employee representatives only; a communication template to that effect has also been included in the document below.